Hoaxyz.com

 Allan Krill, Professor of Geology

 The sciences of Stone Age Archaeology and Paleoanthropology (human origins) are unlike other sciences.
 They exist mainly to inspire and entertain us.
 Their funding depends on public interest and enthusiasmpeople want to know about human history, and they enjoy unsolved mysteries and exciting new discoveries.
 Major mistakes or falsifications are not fatal in these sciences; no plane will crash or bridge will collapse because of an exaggeration, an error, or a hoax.
 In fact, a successful hoax can be essential in keeping a project going.
-I am realizing that Stone Age Archaeology and Paleoanthropology sometimes accepts major hoaxes without correcting them.
+I am realizing that the sciences of Stone Age Archaeology and Paleoanthropology sometimes accept major hoaxes without correcting them.
 Remarkable finds, whether real or fictional, are easy to 'sell' and bring more funding.
-But it is a problem that fake finds can discredit legitimate hypotheses.
+But there is a problem: fake finds can disallow legitimate hypotheses.

 Hoax and fake are 'four-letter words' in any science.
 Scientists might suspect a hoax, but won't investigate it.
 If a scientist were to publicly suggest that a colleague falsified data, it could quickly end his own career.
 Scientific organizations, university departments, and scientific journals discourage investigation of possible hoaxes, because any such discussion will harm their reputations.
-Their highest priority is to maintain and promote their academic reputations.
-Any mention of hoaxes conflicts with that goal.
+Their highest priority is to maintain and promote their reputations.
+Any mention of hoaxes goes against their interest.

-Hoaxes ('hoaxyz') happen in paleoanthropology and Stone Age archaeology quite often.
-It is only natural.
-An excavation or dig can bring millions of dollars in funding, which pays for the dig, and helps support labs and administrations, and the salaries of many researchers.
+Hoaxes happen in paleoanthropology and Stone Age archaeology quite often.
+It should be expected.
+An excavation or dig can bring millions of dollars in funding, which pays not only for the dig, but supports labs and administrations, and the salaries of many researchers.
 A dig with nothing found is a disaster, because no follow-up study or publications are warranted.
-With a hoax, a dig's success and follow-up are certain, and another well funded dig is more likely.
+With a hoax, a dig's success and follow-up research are certain, and another well funded dig is more likely.

-Stone Age archaeology in Finnmark, northern Norway is probably all 'fictional' initiated by Anders Nummedal.
+Stone Age archaeology in Finnmark (northernmost Norway) is probably all 'fictional' initiated by geologist Anders Nummedal.
 In 1925 he began 'finding' knapped stone artifacts on ancient shoreline terraces in Finnmark.
 The artifacts were supposedly lying loose on the ground, and were so obvious that they "jump out at you".
 Archaeologists eventually realized that there are no knapped stones to be found on the surface in Finnmark.
 Nummedal must have knapped the stones himself.
+But they kept quiet about it, because the interest he generated greatly benefitted them all

-Nummedal published photographs of his artifacts, and anyone can now see that they are faked.
-Stones lying on the ground would have lichen covering themNummedal's artifacts don't.
-Light-colored artifacts found under the ground would have iron-rust stains on knapped surfacesNummedal's don't.
-Although Nummedal's artifacts are obviously hoaxes, that possibility is never discussed, because his claims benefit archaeology.
-More homemade artifacts are continually being reported from digs that are well funded when road projects and construction projects require a dig.
-The artifacts are not claimed to lie on the surface.
-They are supposedly found out of sight, just below the surface.
-No human burials or bones, or worked pieces of antler, bone, or wood have been found.
+Nummedal published photographs of his artifacts, and anyone can now see that they are fake.
+Stones lying on the ground have lichen covering themNummedal's artifacts don't.
+Light-colored stones found under the ground have irregular iron-rust stains on knapped surfacesNummedal's don't.
+Although Nummedal's artifacts are obviously hoaxes, that topic is never mentioned.
+And more false artifacts are continually being reported from digs that are well funded when road projects and construction projects require an archaeological dig.
+The artifacts are not found on the surface, as most of Nummedal's were.
+Now they are found out of sight, just below the surface.
+No human burials or bones are found, or worked pieces of antler, bone, or wood.
 Such items could be radiocarbon dated and the DNA analyzed.
+Sometimes bits of charcoal or seashells are radiocarbon dated, but these occur naturally on uplifted Stone Age beaches, and are not actually related to any human activity.

 My heterodox hypothesis is that there were no people living along the coasts of northern Norway in the Stone Age.
 I now call this Stone Age archaeology 'fictional'.
 Experts need samples to demonstrate their expertise, and it doesn't matter if the samples are genuine or fake.
 The goal is to produce impressive professional publications that demonstrate knowledge, efforts, and talents, and advance academic careers.
 Experts don't blow the whistle on their colleagues, because that would ruin their own careers.